 Mid-term review

-1. In 2024, the Commission shall allocate to the programmes of the Member States concerned the additional amount referred to in Article 10(1)(b) in accordance with the criteria referred to in paragraph 2 of Annex I. Funding shall be effective for the period as of the calendar year 2025.
+1. In 2024, the Commission shall allocate to the Member States’ programmes concerned the additional amount referred to in point (b) of Article 10(1) in accordance with the criteria referred to in paragraph 2 of Annex I. Funding shall be effective as of 1 January 2025.

-2. If at least 10 % of the initial allocation of a programme referred to in Article 10(1)(a) has not been covered by interim payment applications submitted in accordance with Article 85 of Regulation (EU) No [CPR], the Member State concerned shall not be eligible to receive the additional allocation for the programme referred to in paragraph 1.
+2. Where at least 10 % of the initial allocation of a Member State’s programme referred to in point (a) of Article 10(1) of this Regulation has not been covered by payment applications submitted in accordance with Article 91 of the Common Provisions Regulation for 2021-2027, the Member State concerned shall not be eligible to receive the additional allocation for its programme referred to in point (b) of Article 10(1).

-3. The allocation of the funds from the thematic facility as from 2025 shall take into account the progress made in achieving the milestones of the performance framework as referred to in Article 12 of Regulation (EU) No X [CPR] and identified implementation shortcomings.
+3. When allocating the funds from the thematic facility referred to in Article 8 from 2025, the Commission shall take into account the progress made by the Member States in achieving the milestones of the performance framework referred to in Article 16 of the Common Provisions Regulation for 2021-2027 and any identified shortcomings in implementation.

-Article 14
+Article 15